-• A goal is scored when the whole ball passes over the goal line, between the goalposts and under the crossbar.
+- A goal is scored when the whole ball passes over the goal line, between the goalposts and under the crossbar. - When goalposts are not available and cones are used for goals, a goal is scored when the ball passes between the cones without touching them and below shoulder height of the player.